 - more than

-more than 1000(or less than) excludes that value itself.
-A mistake is often made in segmentations for example, when one segment is filtered as
+more than 1000(or less than) excludes the value itself.
+A frequent mistake made in segmentations, for example, is when one segment is filtered as

 age is less than 18and the other as